IIIF/website/source/community/consortium/join.md

 *   Fund IIIF’s supporting staff, who steward strategy, training, communications, infrastructure, outreach, growth, community-building, and adoption
 *   Join a community of forward-thinking global technology leaders
 *   Access discounted training
-*   Receive reduced-price tickets to the IIIF Annual Conference
+*   Receive reduced-price tickets to the Annual Conference

 Take a look at a list of [consortium members]({{ site.root_url | absolute_url }}/community/consortium/members/) to see who else is involved.